varilink/data_app/pod2markdown/pm/Plugin/DBH/README.md

 # DATA::Plugin::Config

-Plugin DATA application integration with DBH.
+Plugin DATA application integration with DBH, which is used to access a SQLite database.